-In fact, in between, I also moved to BDO for very short span before moving to Deloitte again!
+In fact, in between, I also moved to BDO for a very short span before moving to Deloitte again!

-Further, at a young age, we all very aggressive, so at the time we make decisions in a haste, which I feel is OKAY.
+Further, at a young age, we are all very aggressive, so at the time we make decisions in a haste, which I feel is OKAY.

 It is better to explore than to regret.